covemountainsoftware/basicActiveObjectDemo/README.md

 ## Platform
 This project and associated code were developed and tested in Ubuntu 16.04 using CLion 2020.1.
+Recently confirmed in OSX 10.14.6, again using CLion 2020.1.

 The project requires an installation of CppUTest version 3.8.